Advocacy

 A strong voice for green building

-CAGBC provides a voice for the green building sector in Canada.
+CAGBC provides a voice for Canada’s green building sector.
 Our membership is made up of the people and businesses that design, construct and operate buildings.
-We work with our members to grow awareness of green buildings as a proven solution for emissions reductions and greater sustainability.
-However, to achieve the scale required to meet market demand and climate targets, we need the support of government at all levels.
+Working with our members, we grow awareness of green buildings as a proven solution for emissions reductions and greater sustainability.
+However, to achieve the scale required to meet market demand and climate targets, we need the support of all levels of government.

-We build support by providing governments with recommendations and insights that encourage the adoption of green building policies and by implementing solutions that reduce carbon emissions from buildings.
-Thanks to our broad membership base and expertise, CAGBC can bring green building leaders together to advance the research, projects, and partnerships that shape Canadian policies and programs.
+We build support by providing governments with recommendations and insights that encourage green building policies and by implementing solutions that reduce carbon emissions from buildings and increase resiliency.
+Thanks to our broad membership base and expertise, CAGBC brings green building leaders together to advance the research, projects, and partnerships that shape Canadian policies and programs.

 Policies & regulations

-CAGBC advocates for greater climate ambition and the implementation of three impactful policies: the Greening Government Strategy (led by the Treasury Board Secretariat – TBS), the Green Buildings Strategy (led by Natural Resources Canada – NRCan), and the Buy Clean Strategy (co-led by TBS and NRCan).
-CAGBC provides technical experts and recommendations towards regulations such as buildings codes that will include GHG operational emissions in 2025 and embodied in 2030.
+CAGBC advocates for greater ambition that will provide benefits to Canadians from energy savings to job creations.
+CAGBC provides technical expertise and recommendations to policymakers supporting for example the implementation of three impactful policies: the Greening Government Strategy, the Green Buildings Strategy, and the Buy Clean principles .
+CAGBC also advises on regulations such as building codes that will include GHG operational emissions in the 2025 version and embodied in the 2030’s.

 Finance & incentives

-Increasingly, governments are putting in place incentives to reduce GHG emissions.
-The federal government is working on a green taxonomy and ESG requirements will become increasingly stringent.
+Increasingly, governments are putting in place incentives to promote energy efficiency and reduce emissions.
+Further, the federal government is working on a Canadian taxonomy and sustainable finance becomes more and more prominent.
 CAGBC advises the government on various programs that could support the decarbonization of Canada’s buildings, such as the Canada Infrastructure Bank’s Building Retrofits Initiative which uses CAGBC’s IREE certification.
-CAGBC also helps government implements solutions to aid market adoption of zero-carbon buildings, by encouraging the use of guidelines for transitioning planning and the extension of cleantech Investment tax credit to technologies needed for high-performance envelopes.
+CAGBC also helps government implements solutions to aid market adoption of zero-carbon buildings, by encouraging the use of guidelines for transitioning planning and the extension of Cleantech Investment Tax Credit to technologies needed for high-performing buildings.

 Supply chain